Bloomberg News: Business in China

-In 2012, Bloomberg News published investigative series titled "Revolution to Riches", which focused on China's political elite.
+In 2012, Bloomberg News published an investigative series titled "Revolution to Riches", which focused on China's political elite.
 The series won that year's George Polk Award for International Reporting.
 One story in the series delved into the family wealth of Chinese leader Xi Jinping.
 However, before publishing the Xi story, Bloomberg executives and senior editors met with Chinese diplomats twice, without informing the journalists working on the story.
 Zhang Yesui, the Chinese ambassador to the United States, reportedly threatened Bloomberg with consequences for its Chinese operations if it published the story.
 Bloomberg's editor-in-chief, Matthew Winkler, reportedly refused to stop the story from being published.
 Then-CEO Daniel Doctoroff also reportedly defended the investigation and insisted on publishing it, although he insisted on changes to soften the story's impact.
 After the story was published in June 2012, the Chinese government ordered state enterprises not to subscribe to Bloomberg News.
 The company's website was also blocked on Chinese servers, and it was unable to obtain visas for journalists it wanted to send to China.

-The following year, Bloomberg shut down an ongoing investigation into the financial ties between a wealthy Chinese businessman and top Chinese leaders' families.
-Another planned article "about the children of senior Chinese officials employed by foreign banks" was also killed, according to Bloomberg employees.
+The following year, Bloomberg shut down an ongoing investigation into the financial ties between a wealthy Chinese businessman and the families of top Chinese leaders.
+Another planned article, "about the children of senior Chinese officials employed by foreign banks," was also killed, according to Bloomberg employees.
 At least five journalists and editors, including the lead writer on the Xi story, left the company after news reports about the decision appeared.
 One of the journalists said Bloomberg had disparaged "the team that worked so hard to execute an incredibly demanding story" and claimed it threatened the journalists who worked on the story with legal action if they discussed the incident publicly.

-Bloomberg's top editors, including the senior editor on the stories, Laurie Hays, and editor-in-chief Matthew Winkler denied that the stories were killed.
+Bloomberg's top editors, including the senior editor on the stories, Laurie Hays, and editor-in-chief Matthew Winkler, denied that the stories were killed.
 However, this was contradicted by several anonymous Bloomberg employees.
 According to one employee, Winkler had said, "If we run the story, we'll be kicked out of China."
 Michael Bloomberg, founder of the company, also denied the accusation, but noted that he had recused himself from the company's operations as he was mayor of New York.

-After the incidents, Bloomberg set about trying to repair its relationship with the Chinese government.
+After the incidents, Bloomberg set about repairing its relationship with the Chinese government.
 By 2015, Bloomberg's reporters began receiving visas again.
 Bloomberg Chairman Peter Grauer told the staff at the Bloomberg Hong Kong bureau that the company's sales team had done a "heroic job" of mending relations with Chinese officials who had indicated their displeasure about the publication of the Xi revelations.
 He also warned that if Bloomberg "were to do anything like" the Xi story again, the company would "be straight back in the shit-box."

 Bloomberg was widely criticized for how it handled the controversy.
 Howard French, a professor of journalism, wrote that Bloomberg had "tainted its corporate identity and journalism brand to a degree that could last for years."